RasmusNylander/Karl-Johan/README.md

 ## Problem description

+## Meeting plan
+- Thursday 5th. at 15
+- Monday 9th. at 14
+- Thursday 12th. at 14

 ## Initial plan
 - Phase 1
   - Get familiar with Monai by classifing MedNIST data using deep learning.
 Comparison between two or more deep learning methods for 3D classification of the six 3D datasets.